DrPayne25/Party-Up/README.md

 ## Functional Requirements
-List the functionality of your product.
+List the functionality of your product
 A user will be able to create a profile from the main page and import Achievements from multiple sources such as Steam, Xbox, and Playstation
 A users will be able to look through a list of games and be able to add them games they want to a wishlist
 A user will be able to message others users from any page within the app